Carter Page: Against USA, DOJ, FBI, and several officials

 The suit was dismissed on September 1, 2022, by United States district court judge Dabney L. Friedrich, who wrote:

 To the extent these allegations are true, there is little question that many individual defendants, as well as the agency as a whole, engaged in wrongdoing.
 Even so, Page has brought no actionable claim against any individual defendant or against the United States.

+On April 22, 2026, Page was awarded a settlement of $1.25 million.